 Leaves are lanceolate with pointed tips.
 They can be somewhere between 3 to 6 cm long and 1 to 1.5 cm broad.
 They appear hairier underneath compared to the upper side.
 The leaves have glucoside content.

 The flower is white.
-It resembles the shape of a foot.
+It resembles the shape of feet.
 It looks like a bilabiate.

 The flowers grow from whorls which occur at the tip.
 They are nearly spherical.

 As a native herb, Thumba has been popular in Ayurveda, folk-medicine, and Naturopathy.
-It has mild antifungal properties.
+It is also said to have antifungal properties [ref1].
 It may be helpful for curing fever and constipation.